 JavaScript Functions

-A function in JavaScript is a block of code designed to perform a specific task.
+In JavaScript Functions is a block of code designed to perform a specific task.
 Instead of writing the same code again and again, you can put it inside a function and reuse it whenever needed.

 Functions help make code modular, reusable, and cleaner.